szpeti00/joyfeli-website/src/en/lifestyle-coaching.md

                           </button>
                           <div class="collapse collapse-text" id="tenSessiesPakket">
                             <div class="mt-2">
-                              <strong>More flexibility</strong> in scheduling sessions, with an approach of trial and learning that fits your personal development curve.
-There’s more room for feedback sessions, so the changes are impactful and lasting for the future.
+                              <strong>More flexibility</strong> in scheduling, allowing for a pace that aligns with your personal development journey.
+We can take a more gradual approach, spreading the sessions out to fit your needs.
+This gives your mind and body more time to adjust, making it easier for new habits to take root and create lasting change.
                             </div>
                           </div>
                         </div>